EagleDangar/Disaster-Response-Model/README.md

 <a name="about"></a>
 ## About

-Disaster response presents significant challenges to the support system and social communities for a variety of reasons
+Disaster response presents significant challenges to the support system and social communities for a variety of reasons.

 This Project is part of the Data Science Nanodegree Program by Udacity in collaboration with Figure Eight.